Langley Park School for Boys: History

 The school was originally the Beckenham Technical Institute, opening in 1901 and situated in what is now Venue 28, Beckenham.
 The school went through a variety of name changes in its early days: the Technical Day School, Beckenham; Beckenham Secondary School; Beckenham County School for Boys; Beckenham and Penge County School for Boys; in 1944 it was the Beckenham and Penge County Grammar School under headmaster L.W.
 White, MA (Cantab).
-In 1950 the school was mentioned in Nature (journal) the scientific journal.
+In 1950 the school was mentioned in the scientific journal Nature.
 The article in Nature explained that a periodical named "Beckenham and Penge Grammar School : Scientific Society Proceedings" existed in which scientific work done by the boys was reported.
 By 1954 it was called Beckenham and Penge Grammar School for Boys.

 An increase in size meant the school moved to new buildings in High St, Penge, in 1931.
 It moved from Penge to its present location in Eden Park, Beckenham, in January 1969, at which point it adopted its current name.
 Around 1973 or 1974 Langley Park School for Boys converted from Grammar to a Comprehensive intake school, as many others did, in line with the policies of Labour Education Secretary Shirley Williams and the Comprehensive intake, including streaming, worked its way up the age-groups through subsequent years.
 In the late 1980s, schools could opt out of local government control by becoming a Grant-maintained school which were funded by a direct grant of money from the central government.
 This new arrangement enabled schools to have greater control of their finances than they would have had under local government control.
 Hansard indicates that a ballot of parents occurred on 8 March 1991 regarding the question of the school becoming a "grant maintained school".
 The school was given a grant of £60,000 as a transitional grant.

 The school outgrew its present accommodation and a completely new building was constructed adjacent to the location of the former school, which was occupied from January 2012.

 The school motto, Mores et Studia, means "good character and learning".